luizribeiro/mariner/README.md

    not connect the 5V line.
 You can put some tape on the connector to isolate the 5V line of the USB cable.
 4. Connect Pi's USB PWR port to a power supply.
-You can also use a 12V to 5V converter from the power supply.
+You can also use a 12V to 5V converter from the printer's power supply.

 ### Installing package